 - Surgery: Your child may need surgery to repair organs damaged by AATD.
 If your child's liver gets badly damaged, he may need a liver transplant.

 How can I help my child with alpha-1 antitrypsin deficiency?

 Be proactive to help your child cope with his condition and prevent other health problems:

-- Follow up with caregivers: Take your child to his regular medical appointments.
+- Follow up with healthcare providers: Take your child to his regular medical appointments.
 This will help keep him healthy.
 There are many medical problems your child with AATD could get at any time.
-Regular visits and tests will help caregivers know if your child has any problems that need treatment.
+Regular visits and tests will help healthcare providers know if your child has any problems that need treatment.

-- Have your child vaccinated: Take your child to his caregiver for vaccinations (shots) to help protect his health.
+- Have your child vaccinated: Take your child to his healthcare provider for vaccinations (shots) to help protect his health.
 These may include hepatitis A and B shots.

 - Keep your child away from harmful fumes: Chemical fumes and tobacco smoke may damage, or worsen damage to your child's lungs.
 If anyone in your family smokes tobacco, ask him to stop or not smoke near your child.
 Talk to your child about the dangers of smoking and being around harmful chemicals.